atlassian/jira-cloud-for-sketch/README.md

 A [Sketch] plugin that provides integration with JIRA Cloud.

-The plugin is available for download from [sketch.atlassian.com].
+This README.md is primarily for developers.
+The latest plugin version, documentation, FAQ, etc. are hosted at [sketch.atlassian.com].

+This plugin's canonical repository is [on Bitbucket], but is also [mirrored on GitHub].
+Contributions are accepted via either service.

-# Developing
+## Developing

 - Uninstall any previous versions of the Atlassian Sketch plugin from Sketch
 - `npm install` to install dependencies